Romanian Deadlift: The Ultimate Guide

 Reduced Lower Back Stress

-Compared to conventional deadlifts, the RDL typically places less compressive force on the spine while still effectively training the posterior chain and developing back strength.
+Compared to conventional deadlifts, the RDL typically places less compressive force on the spine while still effectively training the entire posterior chain.
+This makes it a better option for lifters with lower back sensitivity or during high-volume training phases.

 Proper Romanian Deadlift Form: Step-by-Step